tpl_more-articles.php

 by Richard Haas

-Satellite D2D services, also known as satellite direct-to-handset (D2H), are reshaping connectivity by enabling direct communication with standard smartphones.
-This research note explores the approaches of eight key players in the industry, focusing on their spectrum strategies and regulatory challenges.
+Satellite D2D services are reshaping connectivity by enabling direct communication with standard smartphones.
+This research note explores the approaches of six key players in the industry, focusing on their spectrum strategies and commercial progress.
 Read more...

 Starlink